1stBoltCrux/self-assessment/README.md

 - and the third - just noticed the unnecessary leftover 'cipher' array. whoops. - There's probably a much cleaner way to do this with the key value pairs thing we discussed the other day.
 I'll make note to look into that.

 <img src='./answer3.JPG'>

+## Reflection and Next Steps ##

+####Do you feel like you made improvement today?
+Are you more confident and comfortable in one or more areas?
+Why or why not?####

+* I felt like today was very productive.
+I feel better about dealing with state in react and I think learning that simple 'switch' method is going to be a huge help later on.
+I felt a lot more confident after going through those three JS challenges.
+Since the end of the JS module at Epicodus I've been concerned that I'd forgotten a lot of it but I think I've retained more than I thought.
+Slogging away through that study material helps solidify everything bit by bit.

+####Where are you at now?
+What are your next steps?
+What do you still need to accomplish to feel confident and prepared to begin your eventual job search?####

+I feel like I need to continue more or less on the same trajectory.
+I still need to look into the internship options and determine which ones I prefer over the others.
+It would definitely be worth it to look into local tech concerns in general and get a feel for what kind of work is going on here in Portland.

+I should definitely attend some meet ups.
+Other than that I feel like I just need to keep growing my base of knowledge and get more comfortable with the technologies I've already been introduced to.